flatironinstitute/sciware/34_PyPackaging/main.md

 - `pypi` is one *package repository* where you can download packages.
 - `conda` is one tool for managing [virtual environments](https://docs.python.org/3/tutorial/venv.html).
   - A `virtual environment` lets you control which packages (& versions) are visible.
-This helps avoid conflicts between different projects or tools running on the same machine.
+This helps avoid conflicts between different projects on the same machine.
 - `conda-forge` is another package repository, specific to conda.
 It also provides non-Python packages.

-Today we will assume you are working in a virtual environment (you always should!) but we'll only talk about installation with pip.
+We will assume you are working in a virtual environment (you always should!) but today we'll only talk about installation with `pip`.

 ### namespaces

-A [namespace](https://docs.python.org/3/glossary.html#term-namespace) is a way to create a hierarchy of names.
+A [namespace](https://docs.python.org/3/glossary.html#term-namespace) creates a hierarchy of names.

-They let different packages define variables, functions, and classes without worrying about uniqueness.
+Namespaces let packages define variables, functions, and classes without worrying about uniqueness.

 Example:
 - `numpy.linalg.norm()` is one function